imgiseverything/BeanCounter/README.md

 ## Bean Counter App

 A (hopefully) simple PHP invoicing/small buisness management tool for digital freelancers See the [project page](http://beancounterapp.com) for more details.
-Released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Installation